 The surface of the bread now shows crackling and the pyramid like boule shape has flattened.
 Now we want to emphasize the crackling a bit more: press the top dome down and flatten the loaf more while supporting the bread from the sides.

 No scoring!
 The aesthetics of the Finnish rye sourdough is crackling and a rather flattened dome but the crumb should not be overly dense.
 The bread itself has a lightly open crumb with lots of tiny air bubbles.

 Important!
 Before loading the bread into the oven, prick the surface all over with a fork.

 You know the bread is done when the knock sounds hollow.
 Let the loaf rest on a cooling rack for a while (10-15 minutes) before tucking it in a kitchen towel.
 Let the rye sourdough rest covered and tucked in the tea towel overnight before cutting slices or freezing the loaf.
-The sourdough gets better and better when you wait.
+The rye sourdough gets better and better when you wait.

-The aesthetics of Finnish rye sourdough
+The aesthetics of Finnish 100& rye sourdough

-If you haven’t used rye flour before in bread baking, the Fresh Loaf has a good info on different types of flour available.
+If you haven’t used rye flour before in bread baking, the Fresh Loaf has good info on different types of rye flour available.
 If you use finely milled rye flour to substitute some of the flour in the recipe, add more water.

-*Oksanen Aili, Harmio Liisi (2004) Maija keittää.
+The traditional rye sourdough recipe adopted from the book: Oksanen Aili, Harmio Liisi (2004) Maija keittää.
 Jyväskylä: Gummerus Kirjapaino Oy.
 18. Edition.